 Jagger Brulato

-Full-stack engineer working across product, platform, and language tooling.
+Full-stack engineer across product, platform, and language tooling.

-The work I’m most drawn to usually creates leverage somewhere.
+The work I’m most drawn to usually makes something simpler, clearer, or easier to use.

 That can mean product features, platform work, developer tooling, or just making a system easier for the next person to work in.